cytusalive/Conway-s-Game-of-Life/README.md

 # Conway-s-Game-of-Life

-Functional conway's game of life.
-Prints results in console for now, will add graphics later.
+0.2 Basic conway's game of life in console using a list of lists.

-Graphics added using pygame, but found bugs in flip logic
+0.4 Graphics added using pygame, but found bugs in flip logic

-Flip logic fixed, graphics perfected, can now start/pause by pressing any key and add grid by clicking with mouse
+0.8 Flip logic fixed, graphics perfected, can now start/pause by pressing any key and add grid by clicking with mouse

+1.0 Instruction and choice with user input, commented code, fully functional game